opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

-# Exercise 2: Yang, OpenConfig, and gNMI basics
+# Exercise 2: Yang, OpenConfig, and gNMI Basics

 This exercise is designed to give you more exposure to YANG, OpenConfig, and gNMI.
-It is divided in three parts:
+It includes:

 1. Understanding the YANG language
 2. Understand YANG encoding
 3. Understanding YANG-enabled transport protocols (using gNMI)

-## Part 1: Understanding the YANG language
+## 1. Understanding the YANG language

 We start with a simple YANG module called `demo-port` in [`yang/demo-port.yang`](./yang/demo-port.yang)